Last updated: August 29, 2023

-There are multiple types of annual passes available at each park entrance station:
+There are several types of annual passes available at each of the park's three entrance stations:

 America the Beautiful - Annual Pass ($80)

-America the Beautiful - Senior Pass (one-time fee of $80, lifetime pass)
+America the Beautiful - Annual Senior Pass ($20)

-"Every Kid in a Park" 4th Grade Pass (Free)
+"Every Kid Outdoors" - 4th Grade Pass (Free)

 Military Pass (Free)

-Documentation and ID required when presenting or acquiring a pass.
-Further information can be found here
+Documentation and ID are required when presenting or acquiring a pass.

 Organized, non-commercial groups include church groups, college or school groups, scouts, service organizations, military, etc.